axibase/atsd/sql/README.md

 ## Interpolation

-By default, if a period specified in the `GROUP BY` clause does not contain any detailed values, it will be excluded from the results.
+By default, if a period specified in the `GROUP BY` clause does not contain any detailed values, it is excluded from the results.

 The behavior can be changed by referencing an interpolation function as part of the `PERIOD` function.